mostafatouny/awesome-theoretical-computer-science/README.md

 - [Davis.
 Computability and Unsolvability](https://www.amazon.com/Computability-Unsolvability-Prof-Martin-Davis/dp/0486614719) - In this classic text, Dr. Davis provides a clear introduction to computability, at an advanced undergraduate level, that serves the needs of specialists and non-specialists alike.
 ##### Collected Papers<a name="logic_and_foundational_mathematics_computability_theory_books_collected_papers"></a>
 - [Copeland, Posy & Shagrir (editors).
 Computability: Turing, Gödel, Church, and Beyond](https://mitpress.mit.edu/books/computability) - Computer scientists, mathematicians, and philosophers discuss the conceptual foundations of the notion of computability as well as recent theoretical developments.
-##### Popular Science<a name="logic_and_foundational_mathematics_computability_theory_books_popular_science"></a>
-- [Papadimitriou.
-Turing: A Novel About Computation](https://mitpress.mit.edu/books/turing-novel-about-computation) - The world of computation according to Turing, an interactive tutoring program, as told to star-crossed lovers: a novel.
-- [Petzold.
-The Annotated Turing: A Guided Tour Through Alan Turing's Historic Paper on Computability and the Turing Machine](http://www.charlespetzold.com/AnnotatedTuring/) -  A Guided Tour through Alan Turing's Historic Paper on Computability and the Turing Machine.
 ##### Advanced<a name="logic_and_foundational_mathematics_computability_theory_books_advanced"></a>
 - [Soare.
 Recursively Enumerable Sets and Degree](https://www.springer.com/gp/book/9783540666813) - It gives a complete account of the theory of r.e degrees.
 The definitions, results and proofs are always clearly motivated and explained before the formal presentation; the proofs are described with remarkable clarity and conciseness.
 - [Odifreddi.
 Classical Recursion Theory: The Theory of Functions and Sets of Natural Numbers](https://archive.org/details/classicalrecursi0000odif) - An impressive presentation of classical recursion theory.
 It is highly recommended to everyone interested in recursion theory.

 ### Computational Complexity<a name="logic_and_foundational_mathematics_computational_complexity"></a>